Family Friendly Things to do in Duluth MN

 The park has a lighthouse, breakwater, shopping, walking paths, museums, and much more.
 Canal Park is a great place to start your trip because there are so many things to see and do.
 There are many trails and areas you can explore.

-Start off by driving to the main parking on Canal park.
-After you park get out and explore the great shopping.
+Start off by driving to the main parking lot in Canal park.
+After you park, get out and explore the great shopping.
 Stop at one of the two lighthouses.
 Watch the ships come through and the Arial Lift Bridge go up.

 Get a bite to eat at Grandma’s Restaurant.
 When it comes to Duluth, Canal Park is the best place to start as it has something for everyone!
 You could easily spend the whole day here.